eldarion/eldarion-ajax/README.md

 ### ```eldarion-ajax:success```

-This is the event that is triggered once the server receives a successful response (status code 200) from the server.
+This is the event that is triggered once the browser receives a successful response (status code 200) from the server.
 You can handle this in order to provide your own processors if the ones that ship by default do not meet your needs.